SMadushanka/NextTravel-AADFinalProject/README.md

 Open the backend folder in IntelliJ IDEA.
 Make sure MySQL is running and update application.properties with your DB credentials.
-Run the TravelEaseApplication class to start the server on http://localhost:8080.
+Run the NextTravelApplication class to start the server on http://localhost:8080.

 🌐 Frontend